Introduction

 , please take a look at this introduction to the C2C ecosystem and reach out to our team.

-Let’s make sure we have a high-level understanding of the expected user experience for the Authorization Flow we want to implement.
+Let’s make sure we have a high-level understanding of the expected user experience for the authorization flow we want to implement.
 Check out the following resources to see this flow from the user’s point of view:

-- Support Article for how to add new Hardware Devices.
+- Support Article for how to add new hardware devices.

 The hardware authorization flow is designed to lift as many details as possible off the implementer, and therefore the device UI.
 With this flow, you do not need to worry about: